-One of Melbourne’s most iconic book stores, The Paperback Bookshop has been a champion of the independent book scene since the 1960s.
-Next door to the also legendary Pellegrini’s, The Paperback is open until 10pm weeknights and 11pm Fridays and Saturdays.
-Grab a coffee, browse the bookshelves and lose yourself among the pages of the literary greats.
+The Paperback Bookshop has been a champion of the independent book scene since the 1960s.
+Next door to the also legendary Pellegrini’s, The Paperback is open until 10pm weeknights and 11pm on Fridays and Saturdays.
+Browse the bookshelves and lose yourself among the pages of literary greats.

 City Hatters is one of the few Melbourne shops that can boast being in the same location for over 100 years.
-Trading since 1910 at Flinders Street station, this one-stop hat shop has been owned by the Buck family for most of its 119-year history.
-Venture beneath the clocks at Flinders Street station to discover the extensive range of hats and caps as well as seasonally curated selections of Panamas, tweeds and trilbies.
+Trading since 1910, this one-stop hat shop has been owned by the Buck family for most of its history.
+Venture beneath Flinders Street station and discover their range of head wear, from tweeds to trilbies.

 Christine on Collins

 Tucked away at the Paris end of Collins St, Christine’s is a city shopping icon that has been around for decades.
 Owner Christine Barro was once a buyer for Georges department store, bringing Prada and Fendi to Australia in the 1970s.
-Christine is dedicated to sourcing the world’s best, most unique items and bringing them to Melbourne.
-Where else would you find skincare brands from the 12th century by Dominican monks next to glimmering Lanvin jewellery?
+Dedicated to sourcing the world’s best, she brings unique items from her travels to Melbourne.
+Where else would you find brands started in the 12th century by Dominican monks next to glimmering Lanvin jewellery?

-A favourite among Melburnians, Readings has been a Carlton icon for over 40 years.
-It began life as a tiny stand-alone shop in 1969 and in the days before the internet Melburnians would cluster at the shop window to view ads for share houses.
-And don’t miss their Lygon Street neighbours Readings Kids – like a cerebral playground for little minds.
+A favourite among word nerds across the city, Readings has been a Carlton icon for over 40 years.
+It began life as a tiny solo shop in 1969.
+In the pre-internet era Melburnians would even cluster at the window to view ads for share houses.
+Don’t miss their Lygon Street neighbours Readings Kids – a cerebral playground for little minds.

-Basement Discs, the legendary record shop and lunchtime live performance spot, celebrated their 25th birthday this year.
+Basement Discs, the legendary record shop and live music spot, celebrated their 25th birthday last year.
 With the whole world moving towards streaming music that’s no mean feat!
-The knowledgeable staff and vast array of CDs, DVDs and music-related books keep their loyal customer base coming back year after year.
+The knowledgeable staff and shelves of CDs, vinyl and books keep their loyal customer base coming back year after year.

 Meaning ‘cabinet of curiosities’ in German, Wunderkammer is no ordinary gift shop.
 It’s home to everything rare, unusual and unique in Melbourne.
-Find treasures ranging from Megalodon shark teeth and meteorites to brightly-coloured framed butterflies and rare antique scientific equipment.
+Find treasures from shark teeth and meteorites to antique science equipment.